ericwastaken/Xcode_Playgrounds/README.md

 # Xcode_Playgrounds
 A repo to store my Xcode Playgrounds for my reference and for anyone else's.
+All code in this repo is in Swift intended to be run in Apple Xcode Playgrounds, though the classes and methods should work fine in regular projects.

 ## Why?
 Folks want to see examples of code and style.
 This is that!